Outlier-Detection Based Robust Information Fusion for Networked Systems: Introduction

-A major issue in the decentralized approach is to employ a proper strategy for information exchange among neighboring nodes in order to approach the performance of centralized solutions as much as possible.
-Consensus is popular choice for this purpose.
+The decentralized approach needs to employ a proper strategy for information exchange among neighboring nodes in order to approach the performance of centralized solutions as much as possible.
+Consensus is a popular choice for this purpose.
 Several consensus strategies have been exploited for decentralized state estimation.
 A consensus on estimation (CE) strategy was proposed in~\cite{olfati2005consensus}, where the consensus was achieved by averaging local state estimates and predictions.
-Although easy to implement, the CE approach focuses on point estimation while ignores the error covariance which contains valuable information.
+Although easy to implement, the CE approach focuses on point estimation and ignores the error covariance which contains valuable information.
 To address this issue, an improved approach called consensus on measurement (CM) was proposed in~\cite{olfati2007}, which tries to make the local likelihood to reach an agreement, i.e., approximating the joint likelihood function in a distributed way.
-The convergence properties of the CM approach were examined in~\cite{kamgarpour2008convergence}, which shows that sufficient consensus iterations are required to achieve convergence.
-Meanwhile, another approach, i.e., consensus on information (CI), was derived from the viewpoint of consensus on probability densities in the Kullback-Leibler average sense~\cite{battistelli2014kullback}.
-The CI, unlike the CM, guarantees the convergence with any number of consensus iterations (even only one iteration~\cite{battistelli2014kullback}).
+The convergence properties of the CM approach were examined in~\cite{kamgarpour2008convergence}, which shows that sufficient iterations are required to achieve the convergence of the the consensus procedure.
+Meanwhile, another approach, i.e., consensus on information (CI), was derived from the viewpoint of consensus on the local probability density functions (PDFs) in the Kullback-Leibler average sense~\cite{battistelli2014kullback}.
+The CI, unlike the CM, guarantees to converge to the local posterior PDFs with any number of consensus iterations (even only one iteration~\cite{battistelli2014kullback}).
 However, the information from measurements was overweighted as a result of its fusion rule.
 In~\cite{battistelli2014parallel} and \cite{battistelli2015consensus}, a consensus strategy called the hybrid CICM (HCICM) was proposed, based on an idea to integrate complementary features of the CI and CM, i.e., the stability guarantee with any number of consensus iterations of CI and the avoidance of any conservative assumption on the correlation when fusing the novel information of CM.
 The HCICM has been applied for distributed state estimation by integrating with the extended KF~\cite{battistelli2015consensus}, unscented IF (UIF)~\cite{battistelli2014parallel} and cubature IF (CIF)~\cite{chen2017distributed}.